cinnData/DataSci/[DS-06] Clustering.md

 A **clustering algorithm** groups data units into **clusters**, based on their similarity.
 Clustering methods have been applied for a long time in many fields, under specific names.
 For instance, in marketing, clustering customers is called **market segmentation**.

-There are many clustering methods, all based on the same principle, to achieve the maximum similarity within clusters and the minimum similarity between clusters.
+There are many clustering methods, all based on the same principle, which is to achieve the maximum similarity within clusters and the minimum similarity between clusters.
 This is operationalized through a **similarity measure**.
 You will find, basically, two approaches to clustering: the **distance-based** methods, such as the $k$-means algorithm, and the **probability-based** methods, such as the EM clustering algorithm.
-Only the $k$-means algorithm is considered here, because most of the other methods, in spite of their popularity in textbooks, have **scalability** problems, meaning that they do not work, or become too slow, with big data sets.
+Only the $k$-means algorithm is considered here, because most of the other methods, in spite of their popularity in the textbooks, have **scalability** problems, meaning that they do not work, or become too slow, with big data sets.

 A warning note: clustering algorithms always produce clusters.
-But the clusters you get could be useless for their intended application.
-For instance, if you expect them to help to understand your customers, they have to be described in a intelligible way.
-This would probably imply a low number of clusters.
+But those clusters could be useless for their intended application.
+For instance, to contribute to a better understanding of your customers, the customer segments have to be described in a intelligible way.
+This would probably imply a low number of segments.

-Frequently, professors and teaching materials suggest that, for a clustering to be useful, the number of clusters have to be small, which can be adequate when the clusters are intended to be managed by humans.
-But that is not always the case in business applications.
+Frequently, professors and teaching materials suggest that, for clusters to be useful, their number has to be low.
+Though this can be adequate when the clusters are intended to be managed by humans, it may not be so in some business applications.
 A big e-retailer like Amazon can easily manage hundreds of clusters, with no human mind understanding what they are.
 Also, in some cases, the clusters are used only to speed up computation.
 For instance, to get recommendations faster, you can search them within clusters of products.

 ## Similarities

-In the distance-based methods, the similarity of two samples is measured by a distance formula, which is usually the **Euclidean distance**.
+In the distance-based methods, the similarity of two data units is measured by means of a distance formula, which is usually the **Euclidean distance**.
 The Euclidean distance is the ordinary, real-life distance.
 The following example illustrates this.

 Pick two points in a 3-dimensional space, such as $x=(2,-1,3)$ and $y=(2,2,4)$.
 The distance between them is